Alpha Prime Racing: Car No. 45 history

 On April 14, 2017, the team announced a nine-race Xfinity slate for 2017 with Tommy Joe Martins, car No. 45 and sponsor Diamond Gusset Jeans, starting with the spring race at Richmond and focusing primarily on short to intermediate tracks with the exception of the Indianapolis race.
 After failing to qualify and withdrawing from the first two planned events, the No. 45's schedule was folded into a ride with B. J. McLeod Motorsports, which culminated with a career-best 11th-place finish at Iowa for the driver.

 On January 5, 2021, Alpha Prime Racing announced the number for their second full-time entry to be 45 and on January 6 announced Sage Karam to be one of the drivers.

 On December 2, 2022, Alpha Prime Racing announced that Sage Karam would be returning in 2023 for seeventeen races, starting with the spring race at Atlanta.
 On December 23, 2022, Alpha Prime announced that Stefan Parsons would also be returning for select races in 2023.
 Caesar Bacarella would also be driving the car at Daytona and Talladega.

 The No. 45 scaled back to a part–time schedule in 2024.
 Confirmed drivers are Bacarella for at least four superspeedway races, and Brad Perez for the race at the Circuit of the Americas.
 On July 16, Alpha Prime acquired the owner points from the JD Motorsports No. 4 for the No. 45 at Indianapolis, after JD Motorsports filed for Chapter 11 bankruptcy.

+In 2025, the No. 45 returned to full-time competition, and it was shared by Caesar Bacarella, Mason Massey, Brad Perez, Vicente Salas, Lavar Scott, Stefan Parsons, and Josh Williams.

+On December 8, 2025, it was announced that Lavar Scott would drive the No. 45 full-time in 2026.